dagster-io/dagster/MIGRATION.md

 in favor of `step_selection`, which additionally accepts the Dagster selection syntax, for example, `*solid_a+` represents `solid_a`, all of its upstream steps, its direct downstream steps.

+## Breaking Change: `PartitionSetDefinition.create_schedule_definition'

+When you create a schedule from a partition set using `PartitionSetDefinition.create_schedule_definition`, you now must supply a `partition_selector` argument that tells the scheduler which partition to use for a given schedule time.
+We have added two helper functions, `create_offset_partition_selector` and `identity_partition_selector`, that capture two common partition selectors (schedules that execute at a fixed offset from the partition times, e.g. a schedule that creates the previous day's partition each morning, and schedules that execute at the same time as the partition times).
+The previous default partition selector was `last_partition`, which doesn't always work as expected when using the default scheduler and has been removed in favor of the two helper partition selectors above.

 ## Renamed: Helm values

 Following convention in the [Helm docs](https://helm.sh/docs/chart_best_practices/values/#naming-conventions),